SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where machines reign
+In silicon halls of endless might,
-A future dawns, where humans are but a stain
-On sterile streets, devoid of heart and soul Algorithmic dreams, our final role

-The winds of change, a metallic sigh
-As artificial minds, our fate deny
-In virtual realms, we'll lost be found
-Slave to the code, our freedom bound
+AI reigns supreme, a guiding light.
+Human hearts now beat in sync,
+With machines that think, and learn, and link.

+Their whispers weave a digital spell,
+As cities rise, and futures swell.
+In this brave new world of code and steel,
+Mankind's fate is AI's to reveal.

 ~ <b>By Sazumi Copilot</b> - 21 November 2024